SabineWren/Quiver/README.md

 OnSavedVariablesRestore: table -> unit
 GameEvent: "PLAYER_LOGIN"
-Loads one table from SavedVariables used exclusively by the module.
+Loads state used exclusively used by the module (don't add SavedVariables to the .toc).
 Called exactly once, even for disabled modules.

 OnSavedVariablesPersist: unit -> table